h2oai/driverlessai-recipes/FAQ.md

   * Examine the [references](https://github.com/h2oai/driverlessai-recipes#reference-guide) below for the API specification and architecture diagrams.
   * Look at the [examples in this repository](https://github.com/h2oai/driverlessai-recipes/blob/master/README.md#sample-recipes).
   * Clone this repository and make modifications to existing recipes.
-  * Start an experiment and upload the recipe in the expert settings of an experiment
+  * Start an experiment and upload the recipe in the expert settings of an experiment.
   #### How do I know whether my recipe works?
   Driverless AI will tell you whether it makes the cut:
   * First, it is subjected to acceptance tests.
 If it passes, great.
 If not, Driverless AI provides you with feedback on how to improve it.